rajkrs/ComplexFaker/README.md

-# GenFu complex model fake data generator
+# ComplexFaker is fake data generator for complex model.

-Uses:
+It is based on GenFu.

+Example:

             IFakeDataService faker = new FakeDataService();